TEACHING & STUDENTS

 VIOLIN AND VIOLA INSTRUCTION

 I love teaching students of all ages and all levels and take both violin and viola students!
-My credentials qualify me to teach at the collegiate level, which makes up much of my prior teaching experience at Drake University (Iowa), Grinnell College (Iowa), and Richland College (Texas).
-But, I also have an equal amount of experience teaching students from as young as 4 years old to 84 years old and enjoy students at all levels, competitive, or non-competitive.
+My credentials qualify me to teach at the collegiate level, which makes up much of my prior teaching experience at Colorado State University, Drake University (Iowa), Grinnell College (Iowa), and Richland College (Texas).
+I have an equal amount of private studio experience teaching students from as young as 4 years old to 84 years old and enjoy students at all levels, competitive, or non-competitive.

-I incorporate Suzuki Method principles and repertoire (through Book 6) in my teaching, but also have experience with the Mark O'Connor method, as well as other traditional methods that suit students of different needs and goals.
-I am always interested in serving the student first and create an open dialogue with students and parents on what I believe their technical and musical needs are in order to meet our goals together as student and teacher.
+I teach using a range of traditional and contemporary classical repertoire from the beginner level (ie. Suzuki, Essential Elements) to intermediate and advanced classical repertoire with scales and etudes.
+I always like to look for repertoire with a variety of styles and backgrounds and work with the student to find music that is motivating and interesting for them.
+I am interested in serving the student first and create an open dialogue with students and parents on what I believe their technical and musical needs are in order to meet our goals together as student and teacher.
 See below for a more formal description of my Teaching Philosophy Statement.

 It is within the studio and during rehearsal that I build a strong, one–on-one relationship that serves as an example for my students’ interaction with other musicians.
 Making music both requires and produces strong relationships with people.
 Personal relationships become integral to the production of music, as this is an art where collaboration is a central focus.
 It is the duty of the teacher, therefore, to convey the importance of relationships and collaboration during study.
 The student-teacher relationship that develops within the studio is essential in motivating, guiding, and creating a foundation of trust for the student.
 It is upon this foundation then that risks can be taken, and the student will be pushed to the fullest potential.
 To create this relationship, I establish an open environment within each lesson that encourages respect and individual thought and expression.
 I open each lesson with a clear line of communication of where we stand, where we are headed, and how we will get there.
 The strong relationships I cultivate with my students will translate into strong relationships outside of the studio within their own working environments.